tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 There are four types of Kubernetes services.
 ClusterIP, NodePort, LoadBalancer, and ExternalName. kube-proxy implements services in Kubernetes and expose them to the network internally or externally.
 In this section, we will explore how kube-proxy uses iptables to implement Kubernetes service `ClusterIP`.

-In this lab, you will:

-### Examine kubernetes services

 1. kube-proxy is the Kubernetes service agent that is responsible to implement Kubernetes services definitions in a Kubernetes environment.
 We will run this lab from `worker1` so we can explore the iptables rules that kube-proxy has set up.
 Run the following command to ssh into `worker1`.

 ```